Skip to content

 Friends of Olmsted-Beil House was delighted to join with New York City Council Minority Leader Joseph C. Borelli on August 26, 2022, to celebrate the co-naming of Woods of Arden Road as “Frederick Law Olmsted Way.”
 Woods of Arden Road is the road nearest to Olmsted-Beil House Park, the site of Olmsted’s former farm and house.
 When Olmsted owned the property, it was the main road through his farm, extending over a mile from the current Amboy Road past Hylan Blvd. and down to the edge of Raritan Bay.
 Learn more below.

-Friends of Olmsted-Beil House celebrates 5th anniversary
+Friends of Olmsted-Beil House Celebrates 5th anniversary

 FOBH Anniversary Party